-- 1. The number of in-scope deaths in the CPSC's two death certificate files coded under the specific ICD10 code that were associated with an accidental non-fire CO poisoning and a consumer product were identified (n_1) . - 2.
-The total number of deaths in the CPSC's Death Certificate File and the Abbreviated Death Certificate File coded under the specific ICD10 code were summed separately, excluding cases with an unknown or highly questionable source (n2). - 3.
-The total number of deaths in the NCHS data associated coded under the specific ICD10 code was counted (n3).
+1. The number of in-scope deaths in the CPSC's two death certificate files coded under the specific ICD10 code that were associated with an accidental non-fire CO poisoning and a consumer product were identified $(n_1)$ .

-^{} Due to an apparent administrative coding issue of reported ICD-10 Y17 coded death certificates from Texas in 2016, the average number of Y17 coded Out-of-Scope death certificates of the previous 10 years from Texas was substituted for the Texas Out-of-Scope figures.
+\ Due to an apparent anomaly of reported ICD-10 Y17-coded death certificates from Texas in 2016 and 2017, the average number of Y17-coded Out-of-Scope death certificates of the previous 10 years from Texas was substituted for the Texas Out-of-Scope figures.
 See text for details.